 Each rolling balance only provides a single view of positions, and therefore cannot support diverse stakeholders of position data.
 We can add another rolling balance, with different posting rules and a different time series.
 But adding more rolling balances adds scale and complexity, without delivering any more flexibility: the next new requirement will likely demand yet another rolling balance and another transaction time series.

-Scope of a Modern Investment Book of Record (3rd generation)
+What capabilities does a modern Investment Book of Record (3rd generation) have?

 To overcome the shortcomings of the flush & refresh and rolling balance approach to position management, a new approach was outlined in 2014 by a consortium of asset managers.